 Staff who are concerned about the conduct of a colleague (including supply staff, contractors, and volunteers) must remember that the welfare of the child is paramount.

-All concerns of poor practice or concerns about a child’s welfare brought about by the behaviour of colleagues should be reported without delay to the headteacher/principal.
+If staff have a safeguarding concern or an allegation of harming or posing a risk of harm to children is made about another member of staff then this should be reported without delay to the headteacher/principal.
 Where there are concerns/allegations about the headteacher/principal this should be referred to the chair of governors/chair of the management committee/proprietor.
 In a situation where there is a conflict of interest in reporting the matter to the headteacher/principal this should be reported directly to the Local Authority Designated Officer (LADO).
 The member of staff should make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated.
-(Add reference to school/college processes for recording and reporting concerns/ see Appendix 1.
-Example concerns form)
+Staff record concerns and store them in staff files.

 Looking after the welfare of the child